Screen Flickering Overview

 Solution 2: Disable Windows Error Reporting Service

 Some people said that the Windows Error Reporting Service and Problems Report and Solutions are reasons that cause screen blinking or change the monitor to black sometimes.
-After disabling the two services, all problem will be solved.
+After disabling the two services, all problems will be solved.
 So here show you how to end these two Windows services.

 1. Press Windows + R, and then type msconfig to open system configuration window.